wangzezhong/wangzezhong.github.io/_projects/DataComics.md

 ---
 layout: project
 title: 'A Journey of Exploring Data Comics'
-caption: A brief introduction to data comics and a summary of my exploration
+caption: My exploration of data comics from a data storytelling medium to a human-data interaction interface
 description: >
     My exploration of data comics: from a data storytelling medium to a human-data interaction interface.
 date: Feb 2025